edgedb/edgedb/docs/cli/edgedb_instance/index.rst

 .. note::

-    Most commands in the ``edgedb instance`` command group are not intended to manage production instances.
+    Most commands in the ``edgedb instance`` command group are not intended to manage self-hosted production instances.
 See individual commands for more details.

 .. toctree::
     :maxdepth: 3